strongX509/cyber/Computing_Systems/Processor_Architecture.md

 | `0x7fffffffdce0` |   +0x00   | buf        | &#8592; %rsp of main |
 | `0x7fffffffdcd8` |   -0x00   | saved %rip | &#8592; %rsp of incr |

-Actually the reason that the `incr()`  function was moved to a separate file `incr.c` was the fact that the optimizing compiler just got rid of the function call and implemented the functionality directly in `main` as in-line code.
+Actually the reason that the `incr()`  function was moved to a separate file `incr.c` was the fact that the optimizing compiler would just have got rid of the function call and implemented the functionality directly in `main` as in-line code.

 ## The Heap <a name="section5"></a>
 We slightly modify the `ctypes` program in order to show the use of dynamically generated data objects that are stored on the *heap*.